10 Steps to Protect Your Home from Storm Damage

 7. Check for Loose Fence Posts

 Wind will surprise you.
-Anything that’s not nailed down is liability, and that includes fence posts, which are often forgotten or ignored in homeowner’s storm-prep.
+Anything that’s not nailed down is a liability, and that includes fence posts, which are often forgotten or ignored in homeowner’s storm-prep.

 Checking your fence’s footing is as easy as giving each post a strong shake to check for loose ones.